open-compensation-token-license/license-token-website/wikisrc/open-source-monetization-challenges-and-strategies.md

 Ensuring the monetization and sustainability of open-source software is a shared responsibility.
 Corporations, individual users, communities, and foundations must work together to:

 - **Change Attitudes Toward Funding**: Advocate for a deeper understanding of the resources behind open-source projects.
 Key stakeholders must move beyond viewing open-source as a "free" resource and start seeing it as a collective investment.
+Explore [open-source financial support](https://www.license-token.com/wiki/open-source-financial-support) for more insights.
 - **Promote Diverse Funding Models**: A one-size-fits-all monetization approach won't work.
 Combining platforms like crowdfunding, sponsorships, corporate partnerships, and OSaaS models can provide greater flexibility and security for developers.
 - **Scale Corporate Involvement**: Companies that rely on open-source should proactively contribute to the projects they depend on, whether through funding, time, services, or advocacy.
 Explore [open-source sponsorship opportunities](https://www.license-token.com/wiki/open-source-project-sponsorship-opportunities).